North Carolina Visitation Lawyer

 Talk to Our Skilled Attorney Today

 If you need help negotiating custody and visitation with your spouse, or you’re a grandparent who wishes to explore the possibility of visitation with your grandchild, don’t hesitate to call us.
-Krusch & Sellers, P.A. is a small firm that provides a more personal level of service than larger firms can offer.
+Krusch Law, PLLC is a small firm that provides a more personal level of service than larger firms can offer.
 To us, you are more than just another case file.
 Our skilled North Carolina family law attorneys are dedicated to getting to know the people we represent and communicating with them about their case throughout the entire process.
 We are also focused exclusively on family law, meaning we are most familiar with and knowledgeable of North Carolina family law without being distracted by other legal practice areas.
 Let us see what we can do for you and your family.

 Contact us at (704) 343-8811 or fill out our online form to schedule a case review with us today.